 The appropriate Glycemic index for people with diabetes should be between 10 and 20.
 It will be below if it's less than 10 and high if it's more than 20.
-Apples have a relatively low glycemic index (29 - 44).
+GI of an apple is between (29 - 44).
 Also, it has a low glycemic load.
-They should cause some rise in blood sugar levels (10), but this glycemic index is not that bad for people because minimally, a person should have a glycemic index above 10.
+They should cause some rise in blood sugar levels, but this glycemic index is not that bad for people because minimally, a person should have a glycemic index above 10.
 Some people might have a question: is an ice apple good for diabetes?
 Ice apple is an excellent choice for them.
 It does not add extra calories to your diet and does not increase blood sugar levels.
 It offers you many important nutrients like Vitamin C, Vitamin B7, Vitamin A, etc., which can help to boost your immune system.

 Overall Health Benefits Of Eating Apples